 2. How Long Does That First SSDI Payment Take to Arrive?

 Six months from your SSDI application date is likely the soonest you’ll get your first Nebraska disability payment.
-Federal law requires a mandatory five-month waiting period before the SSDI program can make any Nebraska disability payments.
-However, if your condition started before you filed your application, that time counts toward your mandatory wait!
-Unfortunately, most people wait more than a year, at minimum, for their first Nebraska disability payment.
+Federal law requires a mandatory five-month waiting period before the SSDI program can make any payments.
+However, if your condition started before you filed your application, that time counts toward your required wait!
+Unfortunately, most people wait more than a year, at minimum, for their first payment.
 Having a lawyer file your claim nearly triples your approval chances.
-Plus, an attorney cannot charge you anything for help until after you’re approved for Nebraska disability benefits.
-As of October 2021, SSDI applications for Nebraska disability benefits take 300 days to process, on average.
+Plus, an attorney cannot charge you anything for help until after the SSA awards you benefits.
+As of December 2022, SSDI applications for Nebraska disability benefits take 542 days to process, on average.

 If you decide to apply on your own without a lawyer, you’ll probably have to appeal.
 That’s because the SSA currently rejects 4 in every 5 first-time Nebraska disability applicants.
 If that happens, you have 60 days to appeal your denial.
-Reconsideration is your first step in the appeals process, which takes about 100 days (on average).
-Only 2% of claimants receive Nebraska disability benefits at the reconsideration stage.
+Reconsideration is your first step in the appeals process.
+Only 2% of claimants receive Nebraska disability benefits on their first appeal.
 If denied a second time, you can always appeal again.
-The second appeal involves pleading your case to an Administrative Law Judge (ALJ).
-However, you’ll have to wait 9 months for your appeals court date to arrive.
-A court award means you’ll wait 1-2 years from your SSDI application date for your first Nebraska disability payment.
+The second appeal means pleading your case before an Administrative Law Judge (ALJ).
+However, you’ll have to wait 13-17 months for your court date to arrive.
+A court award means you’ll wait 2+ years from your SSDI application date for your first Nebraska disability payment.

 3. How Much SSDI Money Can Nebraska Disability Claimants Expect Each Month?

-Starting January 1, 2022, the maximum Nebraska disability payment the SSDI program can pay anyone is $3,345/month.
-To qualify for that amount, you’ll need to earn a six-figure salary for at least 10 years before becoming disabled.
-Nationwide, disabled workers currently get an average $1,358 monthly SSDI payment.
+In 2023, the maximum Nebraska disability payment the SSDI program can pay anyone is $3,627 per month.
+To qualify for that amount, you’ll need to earn a six-figure salary for at least 10 years before you apply.
+Nationwide, disabled workers currently get an average $1,483 monthly SSDI payment.
 Once approved, SSDI may also provide an annual cost-of-living-adjustment (COLA) increase announced each October.

 4. Are the SSDI Program’s Nebraska Disability Payments Permanent?

-Nebraska disability benefits from the federal SSDI program last for 3, 5 or 7 years after your initial approval.
-Every few years after that, you’ll need to re-confirm you’re still unable to work due to health problems.
+Nebraska disability benefits from the federal SSDI program last for 3, 5, or 7 years.
+Then, you’ll need to confirm you still can’t work due to health problems.
 Whenever this happens, you’ll get a letter from the SSA in your mailbox.
 Then, just fill the form out and return it back to the SSA before your mailing deadline.
-This will carry on until you reach your full retirement age (FRA).
-Once your FRA passes, your Nebraska disability payments automatically convert into regular Social Security retirement.
-Your benefit amount won’t change, and you don’t need to file any additional paperwork.
+This will carry on until you turn 67.
+Once that birthday passes, your Nebraska disability payments automatically convert into regular Social Security.
+Your benefit amount won’t change, and you don’t need to file any more paperwork.
 But if the SSA decides you’re no longer disabled, your SSDI payments stop immediately.

 Supplemental Security Income (SSI): Applying, Qualifying & Average Monthly Payments

 If you can’t meet all SSDI requirements, you may still qualify for Nebraska disability through the federal SSI program.
-SSI pays eligible blind, disabled or older Americans aged 65 and up cash benefits every month.
+SSI pays blind, disabled, or people at least 65 years old cash benefits every month.
 To qualify for the SSI program’s Nebraska disability benefits, you need very low income and almost no financial resources.
 Below, we’ll explain the SSI program’s eligibility requirements, monthly pay amounts and more.
-On average, the SSI program approved about 52% of all claims filed for Nebraska disability benefits in 2021.
+On average, the SSI program approved about 60% of all claims filed for Nebraska disability benefits in December 2022.

 1. SSI Applicants Must Be Blind, Disabled or Age 65+ to Qualify for Benefits

 If you file your SSI claim after your 65th birthday, your age alone may qualify you for monthly benefits.
 Younger applicants must currently be blind or disabled in order to qualify for Nebraska disability payments.
 This means submitting convincing medical evidence that supports your SSI claim for Nebraska disability benefits.
-Often, Nebraska disability applicants must appear for a DDS medical exam that confirms they’re unable to work due to disability.
+Often, Nebraska disability applicants must appear for a consultative exam that confirms they’re unable to work for health reasons.

 2. You Need Very Low Income and Few Assets to Get Your SSI Claim Approved

 The SSI program screens every Nebraska disability applicant for monthly income and asset limit rules.
-First, your monthly income must fall below $1,350 from all possible sources combined.
-This means things like your spouse’s paycheck, child support payments or alimony will count towards that income threshold.
+First, your monthly income must fall below $1,470 from all possible sources.
+This means things like your spouse’s wages, child support, or alimony will count towards that income limit.
 You must also have less than $2,000 in your bank account.
 The SSI program looks for other things you can easily sell for cash, including jewelry, stocks, bonds, etc. SSI calls these items “countable assets,” and if you own too much stuff, you cannot qualify for Nebraska disability benefits.
 Things the SSA won’t consider as countable assets may include:

 - Your home and the lot it’s built on (homeowners only, not renters)